Opinion | Bill Barr wants to be remembered as a truth teller? That’s a clown show.

 Barr delivered yet another self-congratulatory swipe at Trump: “The president seemed a bit taken aback that I seemed to know what I was talking about.
 ‘Have you bothered to ask the people who are feeding you this s--- how the votes compared to the last election?’
 I pressed.”

-Barr goes on to recount how Trump tried to fire him, but aides cried out “no!” and “this is a big mistake, Mr. President” and begged Barr not to go.
+Barr goes on to recount how Trump tried to fire him, but aides cried out “No!” and “This is a big mistake, Mr. President,” and begged Barr not to go.

 Codswallop.
 If Barr did say anything like that privately to Trump, it only shows how deceitful he was in public, lending credence to Trump’s ridiculous claims.